Polkadot-Blockchain-Academy/pba-content/CONTRIBUTING.md

 For non-trivial Rust work, it's best to use a full IDE and cargo properly, over the REPL examples discussed above.
 For these, please create well documented crates that stand alone for each workshop or activity.

-** https://github.com/rust-lang/rustlings is a fantastic place to draw inspiration from.**
+**[Rustlings](https://github.com/rust-lang/rustlings) is a fantastic place to draw inspiration from.**
-While the full CLI tool to make things interactive ins't required, all the [example modules](https://github.com/rust-lang/rustlings/tree/main/exercises) are!
+While the full CLI tool to make things interactive isn't required, all the [example modules](https://github.com/rust-lang/rustlings/tree/main/exercises) are!

 **Please place stand-alone crates into the [./assets/Materials-Downloads/<the correct module>/<source>](./assets/Materials-Downloads/) directory for distribution to students.**
 These can be referenced and then linked to from any slides for them to download or use in an online IDE.